by Scott Mehl

 An avid horseman, Philips was a member of the British Equestrian Team with whom he won the Team Three-Day Event world title in 1970, the European title in 1971, and Olympic Gold in 1972.
 He also won Silver at the 1988 Olympics and is a four-time champion at the Badminton Horse Trials.

 It was through their mutual membership on the British Equestrian Team that Phillips met Princess Anne, the daughter of Queen Elizabeth II and The Duke of Edinburgh.
 Their engagement was announced on May 29, 1973, and they married at Westminster Abbey on November 14, 1973.
 Following their honeymoon, the couple settled at Gatcombe Park, an estate in Gloucestershire which The Queen had purchased as a wedding gift.
 It has been speculated that The Queen offered – and Phillips declined – a peerage upon marriage.
 (Note – this has never been confirmed or denied by any member of the Royal Family.)
-The couple has two children:

 - Peter Phillips (1977) – married to Autumn Kelly, two daughters